Kong/docs.konghq.com/app/gateway/2.8.x/get-started/comprehensive/expose-services.md

 ## Verify the Route is forwarding requests to the Service

 By default, {{site.base_gateway}} handles proxy requests on port `8000`.
-This is often referred to as the Data Plane.
+The proxy is often referred to as the data plane.

 {% navtabs %}
 {% navtab Using a Web Browser %}